THIS POST IS SPONSORED BY

 - Banana leaf – An absolutely crucial component of this recipe.
 Much like authentic Hawaiian kalua pig, the pork shoulder is wrapped in banana leaf before it braises, infusing it with a rich, earthy flavor.
 This earthiness is impossible to replicate without it!
 You can find banana leaf sold in the freezer section of most well-stocked Asian grocery stores.

 - Hawaiian sea salt – Another crucial component of this kalua pig recipe.
-Hawaiian salt is richer in minerals than conventional salt (& it’s as authentic as it gets!).
-I use this ‘Alaea salt (red clay salt with naturally occurring minerals & iron) & this Hawaiian sea salt in my kitchen – either will work wonderfully in this recipe.
+Hawaiian salt is richer in minerals than conventional salt (and it’s as authentic as it gets!).
+I use this ‘Alaea salt (red clay salt with naturally occurring minerals and iron) and this Hawaiian sea salt in my kitchen – either will work wonderfully in this recipe.

 - Liquid smoke – A cheater ingredient to add smokiness without actually smoking the pork.
 I like using hickory liquid smoke, but mesquite works well in this recipe, too.
 You can find liquid smoke in most conventional grocery stores, near the BBQ sauces.